paulgun/teslaprep/model_3_checklist.md

 # Model 3 Checklist #

+# Attribution
+Acknowledgement of the US-based Tesla prep guides from this great guy: [https://github.com/mykeln/teslaprep/blob/master/model_3_checklist.md](https://github.com/mykeln/teslaprep)
+Forked a derivative based on Australian conditions, principally flipping Left and Right, We drive on the left and the console menus are also flipped and the driver's door is on the right.

-If you find this guide helpful, I'd appreciate you [using my referral link](https://www.tesla.com/referral/mykel48491) when ordering from Tesla!
+If you find this guide helpful, I'd appreciate you [using my referral link](https://ts.la/paul412051) when ordering from Tesla!

-This is available as a [mobile app for iOS and Android](https://teslaprep.glideapp.io), too.

 This pre-drive checklist is designed to be done in a specific flow to save time and make sure nothing is missed.
 You will essentially do several "laps" around the car.
 Start at the beginning and work your way down the list.
 By the end, your car will be fully reviewed.
 Feel free to print this out and bring it, along with a pen.
 Don't feel like you need to rush through the inspection.
 The delivery team at Tesla will certainly seem like they want to move quickly, but you don't need to leave the lot until you're 100% satisfied.
 Take your time

 ---
+## SECTION 0 - pre-delivery Setup ##
+> Before arriving at Telsa, get prepared

+1. [ ] Install Tesla app to your mobile device
+1. [ ] Select and sign up for Comprehensive motor insurance before pickup (Based on VIN if rego unavailable)
+1. [ ] Identify charging cables useful for your site (not included)
+1. [ ] Locate charger for next charge after leaving Tesla (ie. highway on way home, home charger etc)
+1. [ ] Ensure the camera (ie. mobile ) has storage, data and fully charged to take photos

 ## SECTION A - Verify pre-delivery vehicle records ##